nixworks/public/news/2014/06/27/index.md

 At least 14 people die after a pipeline carrying gas explodes in the southern Indian state of Andhra Pradesh, a minister says.

 ### [Pro-Russian separatists agree to release four of eight Organization for Security and Co-operation in Europe observers held hostage since April. ](/news/2014/06/27/pro-russian-separatists-agree-to-release-four-of-eight-organization-for-security-and-co-operation-in-europe-observers-held-hostage-since-apr.md)
 Rebels in southeast Ukraine early on Friday released four out of eight international observers, captured over a month ago, in an apparent goodwill gesture that could help pave the way to a resolution of the conflict that has so far claimed hundreds of lives.
-Pro-Russian separatists had detained eight
+Pro-Russian separatists had detained eigh...

 ### [Ukraine-European Union Association Agreement:The European Union signs pacts with Ukraine, Georgia and Moldova in a move strongly opposed by Russia. ](/news/2014/06/27/ukraineaeuropean-union-association-agreement-pthe-european-union-signs-pacts-with-ukraine-georgia-and-moldova-in-a-move-strongly-opposed.md)
 Ukraine, Georgia and Moldova sign partnership agreements with the European Union, a move Russia says will have serious consequences.